ReactiveSets/toubkal/README.md

     - Search in Array    : ```in```
     - Array / String     : ```length```
     - Date               : ```Date value year month day hours minutes seconds milliseconds time```
-    - Custom operators   : defined using JavaScript functions but used as JSON-friendly Strings and Arrays to prevent code-injection
+    - Custom operators   : defined using JavaScript functions but used as JSON Strings and Arrays to prevent code-injection

   - Example: Expression to get active users whom last logged-in before 2013: